TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          maxAge

    Data type
-         int (seconds) +calc
+         integer +calc

    Description
-         Pages with update-dates older than the current time minus this number of seconds will not be shown in the menu no matter what.
-Default is "not used".
+         Only show pages, whose update-date *at most* lies this number of seconds in the past.
+Or with other words: Pages with update-dates older than the current time minus this number of seconds will not be shown in the menu no matter what.

+         By default all pages are shown.
 You may use +-\*/ for calculations.

-   Default

 .. container:: table-row